strimzi/strimzi.github.io/_posts/2020-09-07-introduction-to-system-tests.md

 > The test asserts that the actual result matches the expected result.
 > These assertions must all pass, or the unit test will fail.
 (Ryan Cook)

-For clarification I can show you an example of a unit test for the `cluster-operator` module.
+For clarification, let's see an example of a unit test for the `cluster-operator` module.
-This is the test case, which verifies that if we set up a `Kafka` CR with an external `nodeport` listener then the `Kafka`  class instance contains the external port name, external port 9094 with protocol TCP and more.
+This is the test case, which verifies that if we set up a `Kafka` CR with an external `nodeport` listener, then the `Kafka`  class instance contains the external port name, external port 9094 with protocol TCP and more.
-Everything that this type of test validates is only single behaviour of a software module that we defined previously.
+Everything that this type of test validates is only a single behaviour of a software module that we defined.
 We don't need a running `Kubernetes cluster` for unit tests.
 It is only in-memory representation of class, in this case the `Kafka` model.